VLaxmiNarayanSharma/Bhugyaan_ver2/README.md

 # Land Cover Classification API

-This project is a FastAPI-based web application that allows users to upload a `.tiff` image, select a classification method, and receive a classified land cover map.
-It utilizes pre-trained models and a UI that allows users to select a rectangular Region of Interest (ROI) for classification.
+This project is a FastAPI-based web application that allows users to upload a any .shp or .geojson format of any admisnstrative area or `.tiff` image with all 12 bands of Sentinel-2 to get a LULC classification aroind the world.
+It utilizes pre-trained models and a UI also allows users to select a rectangular Region of Interest (ROI) for classification, batch classification for different areas, LULC temporal change dynamics,class probability too on fly without knowing any programming language.

 ## Prerequisites